glen-gibson/how-to/Operating_Systems/Fedora_CoreOS/Proxmox/README.md

 ## The Template Machine

 ### Hardware
-I tend accept most defaults except for using `OVMF (UEFI)` instead of `SeaBIOS` and `q35` instead of `i440fx` for the Virtual Machine I'm building.
-Run through the remainder of the wizard, but __delete the default hard disk, don't add a new one__.
-You'll see why soon.
-Make a note of the VMID - the first default number is usually 100.
-For templates, I like to assign the number 900 for the first, 901 for the second, etc.  So let's use __900 for this example__.
+Personally, I tend accept most defaults except for using `OVMF (UEFI)` instead of `SeaBIOS` and `q35` instead of `i440fx` for the virtual machines I build.
+Run through the remainder of the wizard, but __delete the default hard disk and don't add a new one__.
+You'll see why soon; Make a note of the VMID - the first default number is usually 100.
+For templates, I like to assign the number 900 for the first, 901 for the second, etc.  I use 100 onwards for real virtual machines.

+So, let's use 900 for this example.

 ### The Ignition File
 I'm not going to go into too much detail on Butane and Ignition.
 Basically Butane files are easier for humans to read and edit as they're YAML, Ignition files are JSON.
 Butane converts the YAML file into an Ignition JSON file that is usable by Fedora CoreOS.

 A minimal Fedora CoreOS butane file can be found [here](./config.bu).

 Butane documentation for the spec at time of writing can be found here [https://coreos.github.io/butane/config-fcos-v1_6/]

 The command to do this is: